top of page

 It'll never work on Zoom: learnings in online participation

-• January 2021: Max Planck Institute for Research on Collective Goods, Germany
+• January 2021: Invited speaker at Max Planck Institute for Research on Collective Goods, Germany

-• November 2020: University College London, Action & Body Group, UK
+• November 2020: Invited speaker at University College London, Action & Body Group, UK

 Why do people adhere to Covid-19 guidelines: Insights from a global study